-The floor is open to all students who have an interest in the Latino culture and those who want to experience their first year at USC in a supportive and close-knit multicultural community.
+The floor is open to all students who have an interest in the Latinx culture and those who want to experience their first year at USC in a supportive and close-knit multicultural community.
 You do not have to consider yourself “Latino” to live on the Latino Floor.
-If you have an open mind and are willing to learn about the Latino culture, then the floor is a fit for you.
+If you have an open mind and are willing to learn about the Latinx culture, then the floor is right for you.
 Residents come from all areas of the globe, some are International students, some are immigrants and many are of mixed backgrounds.

-The Latino Floor houses 32 first time freshman residents.
-In addition to the 32 residents on the floor, it houses one Resident Advisors (RA).
-These student staff members is an older student who is trained to help first year residents adjust to USC student life and plan programs and floor activities.
+The Latino Floor houses 33 freshman residents and one Resident Assistant (RA).
+The RA is a student staff member who is an older student, trained to help first year residents adjust to USC student life and plan programs and floor activities.

 Why live on “The Floor”?

 Latin American and American traditions are celebrated side by side.
 The highlight of the fall semester is the traditional Dia de Los Muertos (Day of the Dead) celebration.
-Residents learn about the traditional Latin American holiday and build altars and teach local school children about the holiday.
-In addition, suites are converted into traditional American haunted houses complete with twisted mazes and masked monsters.
+Residents learn about the traditional Latin American holiday, build altars and teach local school children about the holiday.
+In addition, the floor lounge is converted into a small traditional American haunted house complete with a twisted maze and masked monsters.
 Hundreds of local school children visit the floor to participate in the educational workshops.

-By living on the The Floor will I be segregating myself from other cultures?
+By living on the The Latino Floor will I be segregating myself from other cultures?

-Does it cost extra to live on the floor?
+Does it cost extra to live on The Latino Floor?

 No, there are no additional costs related to living on the floor.
 Room rates can be found in the Living at USC brochure.
-For a double room (two person occupancy) the rate for the 2016-2017 school year is $5,055/Semester.
+For a double room (two person occupancy) the rate for the 2017-2018 school year is $5,230/Semester.